SammyEnigma/QTypes/README.md

 # QtQmlControls
-QtQmlControls is set of Object Types through QML.
+QtQmlControls is a set of Object Types through QML.
 Is a easily way import a libary of Types in your own QML, provides many visual components and features to manipulate data.